Experienced Dog Bite Lawyer

 Every day, 1,000 Americans require emergency care for a dog bite injury, and in many cases the victim may have a legal right to recover civil damages from the dog’s owner.

-If you’ve been injured by a dog bite or dog attack in Colorado, you can contact me for a free consultation at (303) 454-8000 or toll-free at (800) ROSEN-911, or by filling out the form on the right.
-I’ve handled tens of thousands of dog bite and other personal injury cases.
-I’ve seen a case just like yours, and I can help you through it!
+If you’ve been injured by a dog bite or dog attack in Denver or anywhere in Colorado, contact me today for a free consultation at (303) 454-8000 or (800) ROSEN-911.
+I’ve handled thousands of dog bite cases.
+I’ve seen a case just like yours, and I can help you through it.